primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...3]quickstart/+page.md

 3. `$ make all`
 4. `$ ./boost --rollupkey <your-private-key> --buildertoken <secret-password>`

-The `<private-key>` is the key associated with your payments account in the primev protocol.
+The `<your-private-key>` is the key associated with your payments account in the primev protocol.
 It should contain some Sepolia Eth to allow transactions to be sent.

 The `<secret-password>` is the secret value sent in the `X-Builder-Token` header from Builder and is used to authenticate your personal Block Builder Nodes.